taxi-martin/martinstuart537-gmail.com/pages/learn/develop/hardware/i2c-and-spi.md

 Similarly, rs485 can be selected in the environment file as well.
 The device should be rebooted after setting the uart operating mode the for the changes to take effect.

-## Up Squared

-### Serial Ports

-Depending on the HAT Configuration defined in BIOS, the Up Squared UART communication on pins 8 and 10 can be performed using either /dev/ttyS4 or /dev/ttyS5.
-Please consult the HAT Configurations menu in BIOS for details on how pins are configured on your device.

 ## Jetson Devices

 ### Custom device trees